Adult degree handbook

 - Cohort group of 10-15 students remaining together throughout the program

-- Blended and ZOOM classroom options
+- ZOOM classroom format

 - One four hour class session per week for ZOOM format; one Saturday face to face session with five subsequent zoom sessions for the blended.